 Dancing with the fish is an amazing experience, but there are some basic safety rules that must be respected.

-If you dive in Hanauma Bay, you must have one thing in mind.
-Most animals do not even think to eat you, but there are certain species that are poisonous, stinging and biting.
+- Dealings with marine life.
+When snorkeling in Hanauma Bay, you must have one thing in mind.
+Most animals do not think you are a threat, but there are certain species that are poisonous, stinging and biting.
 So the best for you is just to watch and do not touch anything.
 Dealing with some fish, jellyfish from those who swim in the Pacific, can be fatal, if you try to touch them.

 In conclusion, you will enjoy the most wonderful experience that Hanauma Bay has to offer – to swim with the fish and feel the beauty and freedom of the underwater world.
 Just know these 3 things: